UWPCE-PythonCert/IntroToPython-2014/Students/ebuer/session_07/readme.md

 Use special methods when you want your class to act in a certain way

-Homework
+Homework:
 Circle class
 Project
 Render